Accra: Geography

 Very little variation in temperature occurs throughout the year.
-The mean monthly temperature ranges from 25.9 °C in August (the coolest) to 29.6 °C in March (the hottest), with an annual average of 27.6 °C. The "cooler" months tend to be more humid than the warmer months.
+The mean monthly temperature ranges from 25.9 °C in August (the coolest) to 29.6 °C in March (the hottest), with an annual average of 27.6 °C. The "cooler" months, which are summer months, tend to be more humid than the warmer months, which are winter and spring months.
 As a result, during the warmer months and particularly during the windy harmattan season, the city experiences a breezy "dry heat" that feels less warm than the "cooler" but more humid rainy season.

 As a coastal city, Accra is vulnerable to the impacts of climate change and sea level rise, with population growth putting increasing pressure on the coastal areas.
 Drainage infrastructure is particularly at risk, which has profound implications for people's livelihoods, especially in informal settlements.
 Inadequate planning regulation and law enforcement, as well as perceived corruption in government processes, lack of communication across government departments and lack of concern or government co-ordination with respect to building codes are major impediments to progressing the development of Accra's drainage infrastructure, according to the Climate & Development Knowledge Network.

-As Accra is close to the equator, the daylight hours are practically uniform during the year.
+As Accra is close to the equator, the daylight hours are practically uniform throughout the year.
 Relative humidity is generally high, varying from 65% in the midafternoon to 95% at night.
 The predominant wind direction in Accra is from the WSW to NNE sectors.
 Wind speeds normally range between 8 and 16 km/h.
 High wind gusts occur with thunderstorms, which generally pass in squalls along the coast.